 When I talk about freedom of information laws to students, pros or civic groups, I always ask if they can guess the first country to create a public records law.
 Most say England, Canada or the United States.
 They are usually surprised when they hear the answer: China.

 The time is right for us to take a hard look at who we want to be and adapt to the changing journalism environment.
 We’ve done it before, which is why we remain the largest journalism organization in the United States.

 These are exciting times for journalism, and a bit unnerving.
 But journalism is NOT dead or dying; it’s evolving.
 Journalism matters.
 I’m glad SPJ can play a role, and during this next year I will need your help.
-During my speech at EIJ13 in Anaheim, Calif., I laid out some priorities that we are working on.
+During my speech at EIJ13 in Anaheim, Calif.,

 Note: This is the final column by 2012-13 SPJ President Sonny Albarado, whose term ended in late August.
 The president’s column for 2013-14 President Dave Cuiller will begin with the September/October issue.
 I almost quit SPJ about 18 years ago.
 I had noticed with disappointment that few journalists in the Society were with big news organizations, had names recognizable from bylines in major newspapers or on network television, or were in higher management positions.

 Other than approving Legal Defense Fund grants for three free-press freedom fighters, the most important thing the SPJ board did at its April 20 spring meeting was adopt a new Openness and Accountability Best Practices Guide.
 You’d be forgiven for wondering why the directors of a journalism organization found it necessary, even important, to craft a set of guidelines for itself and its local chapters.